 When selecting plants for our landscapes, we generally focus on what we want from them—colorful flowers, fragrance, nectar, or seeds for birds—but equally important to consider is what the plant will require from us over the course of the year and how those needs align with our maintenance skills and preferences.
 Planting perennials that come back year after year may seem like less work than growing annuals that last only one season; however, perennials have variable life spans and many need lifting and dividing periodically to remain vigorous.
 Reseeding annuals, long-lived perennials such as peonies, and bulbs such as daffodils can all play a role in a low-maintenance garden.

 Trees and shrubs require less attention than most perennials and annuals, but they may require some pruning or generate leaf fall that needs to be managed.
 Formally pruned hedges or shrubs consume more time than those allowed to grow in a natural form.
 A specimen that needs frequent pruning to manage its size likely is not the “right plant” for the space and should be replaced.
+Sometimes it helps to consult with a landscape designer for a plan that takes all of this into consideration.

 In the wild, plants grow in “communities” which are associations of plants with similar soil, sun, and moisture requirements as well as compatible root systems and growth habits.
 Created landscapes traditionally rely on mulch to suppress weeds and prevent the soil from drying out.
 Increasingly, landscape designers and garden experts are promoting the idea of matrix planting, which is using an assemblage of plants that can thrive together while discouraging unwanted weeds.
 In my own garden, I use low-profile groundcovers, wintergreen bulbs, and perennials with evergreen rosettes to reduce the need for mulch.